Security at Simple Scheduler.

 Modern authentication

-Sign-in is powered by Supabase Auth: email and password with strong-hash storage, magic-link sign-in with single-use tokens, and password recovery via verified email.
-The Supabase Auth platform supports MFA via TOTP, with operator-side rollout in our roadmap.
+Email and password sign-in uses strong-hash storage, magic-link sign-in uses single-use tokens, and password recovery requires a verified email.
+MFA is on our roadmap.

 Where your data lives